D. J. Hackett: Colorado

 When Cal State Northridge dropped its football program at the end of the 2001 season, Hackett transferred to the University of Colorado the following year, appearing in 12 of the team's 13 games.
 In 2003 Hackett led all Buffaloes receivers with 1,013 receiving yards and 78 total receptions, scoring 7 touchdowns.

 Professional career

 Seattle Seahawks

-Hackett was drafted in the fifth round of the 2004 NFL Draft by the Seattle Seahawks.
+Hackett was selected in the fifth round of the 2004 NFL draft by the Seattle Seahawks.
 Hackett was one of Matt Hasselbecks favorite targets.
 He played four seasons with the team before becoming a free agent.

 Carolina Panthers

 On March 17, 2008, Hackett signed a two-year, $3.5 million contract with the Carolina Panthers.
 He was released after one season with the team on February 25, 2009.

 Washington Redskins

-Hackett was signed by the Washington Redskins on August 5, 2009 after the team waived/injured Roydell Williams.
+Hackett was signed by the Washington Redskins on August 5, 2009, after the team waived/injured Roydell Williams.

 On December 5, 2009, he was released.